tum-pbs/CG-Solver-in-the-Loop/README.md

 # Solver-Based Learning of Pressure Fields for Eulerian Fluid Simulation

+## Overview

+This is the source code repository for the _CG-Solver_ component (written by Robert Brand) of the NeurIPS'20 paper "Solver-in-the-Loop: Learning from Differentiable Physics to Interact with Iterative PDE-Solvers" (authors Kiwon Um, Raymond (Yun) Fei, Philipp Holl, Robert Brand, and Nils Thuerey; <http://arxiv.org/abs/2007.00016>).

+The goal of this component is to train a Convolutional Neural Network (CNN) in combination with a differentiable iterative solver for linear systems of equations, such that it learns to produce initial guesses that are suitable for quick error reductions in the iterative solver.
+In addition to the versions presented in our paper, we include an improved variant below that combines a divergence residual with the solver-in-the-loop training.
+This _SOL-phy_ version is explained in more detail in section 6.4.3 (p44) of Robert's thesis: <https://ge.in.tum.de/download/2020-solver-in-the-loop/CG-solver-in-the-loop.pdf>

+The full Solver-in-the-Loop code, containing code for training in conjunction with other PDE-solvers (such as Navier-Stokes) can be found at: <https://github.com/tum-pbs/Solver-in-the-Loop>

+# Results

+we investigate the interaction of learning models with conjugate gradient (CG) solvers.
+We target Poisson problems, which often arise many PDEs, e.g., in electrostatics or in fluid flow problems where the pressure gradient is subtracted from a divergent flow to compute a divergence-free motion.
+Specifically, we explore the iteration behavior of the CG solver given an initial state predicted by a trained model.

-In this work, we investigated different approaches to training a Convolutional Neural Network (CNN) so that it can infer an approximate pressure solution that can be used as an initial guess for a Conjugate Gradient (CG) solver in a Eulerian fluid simulation.
+We investigate different approaches to training a CNN so that it can infer a pressure solution that can be used as an initial guess for a Conjugate Gradient (CG) solver in a Eulerian Poisson solver, e.g. for the pressure correction step of a fluid simulation.

-In particular, we compared three different loss formulations:
+In particular, we compare three different loss formulations and use a slightly different notation from the main paper:
-1. SUP: A standard supervised loss
+1. _SUP_: A standard supervised loss (previously denoted by NON in the main paper)
-2. PHY: An unsupervised, physics-informed loss (directly minimizing the residual divergence after correcting with the pressure guess)
+2. _PHY_: An unsupervised, physics-informed loss (directly minimizing the residual divergence after correcting with the pressure guess)
-3. SOL: A loss including the differentiable CG solver which minimizes the difference of the network's prediction to a limited-iteration CG solution computed on top of the network's guess
+3. _SOL_: A loss including the differentiable CG solver which minimizes the difference of the network's prediction to a limited-iteration CG solution computed on top of the network's guess
+4. _SOL-phy_

 This repository contains the source code used to generate the data, train the models and analyze their performance.
-It also includes the snapshot of Φ<sub>*Flow*</sub> that was used for these experiments, which is not the most current version.
+It also includes a snapshot of Φ<sub>*Flow*</sub> (<https://github.com/tum-pbs/PhiFlow>) that was used for these experiments.

 ## Test Dataset Performance
 Comparing the three approaches on sample divergence fields from our test dataset, we observed that the physics-based loss leads to a higher accuracy of the network's prediction itself, yet performs much worse as an initial guess for the CG solver than the solver-based approach in particular.